 1. Turn to your emergency fund (if you have one).

-If you’ve found your budget over-extended for the month due to some unexpected expenses, hopefully you’ve got an emergency fund that you can turn to in order to fill the gaps.
+If you’ve found your budget over-extended for the month due to some unexpected expenses, hopefully you’ve built an emergency fund that you can turn to in order to fill the gaps.
 Withdraw the funds, use them to pay your bill, and then once you are on solid footing, make sure you add funds back to your emergency fund to bring it back to a healthy level.

 That being said, your emergency fund is designed to cover all of your living expenses when you find yourself in financial need, not just your student loan payments.
 If you think your financial situation is going to stay rocky outside of just missing one payment, then you should look into the options below to see if they can help you manage your student loan expenses without depleting your emergency fund.